We put art within your reach

-Culture is an essential aspect of mankind on the basis of which we build our identities, identities which define us on an individual level and those which connect us with others.
-With its ability to stimulate human creativity in all its different manifestations (artistic, literary, etc.) culture provides us with an inexhaustible and enriching source of inspiration in order to face the complexities of existence and to better understand our environment and ourselves.
+Culture is one of man’s essential dimensions.
+On this we construct the signs of our identity, both those that define us individually and those that link us to others, while its capacity to stimulate human creativity provides us, through its different forms (art, literature, etc.) an inexhaustible and enriching resource that helps us to face the complexities of existence and to better understand our environment and ourselves.

 At your side wherever you are

-With the intention of ensuring our activities reach out to all possible recipients, we do our utmost to promote the creation and outreach of our projects through the web and social media.
-We also publish exhibition catalogs in print and in the majority of cases in several languages.
-This is how we reach a wider audience.
+With the intention of ensuring our activities reach all possible recipients, we do our utmost to promote the creation and outreach of our projects through the web and social media.
+We also publish printed catalogs of the exhibitions, and in the majority of cases, in several languages, in order to ensure that we reach a wider public.

 One million visitors to our website endorse our efforts.
-We now have 117,000 followers on Facebook, more than 60,000 on Twitter and more than 39,000 on Instagram.
+We now have more than 284,000 followers on Facebook, more than 60,000 on Twitter and more than 50,000 on Instagram.
 We are creating a community and its members are the best ambassadors of our work.

-We also develop specific website projects, such as the project dedicated to publicizing Fundación MAPFRE’s art collections, which currently house over 2000 pieces, a remarkable institutional collection of drawings, etchings and photography.
+We also develop specific website projects, such as the project dedicated to publicizing Fundación MAPFRE’s art collections, which currently include over 2,000 pieces, a remarkable institutional collection of drawings, etchings and photography.

 The art of displaying art

-In 2006 we began to exhibit contemporary artistic photography, an area in which we are currently delighted to enjoy the international recognition of institutions and professionals.
+Furthermore, in 2006 we began to exhibit contemporary artistic photography, an area in which we are currently delighted to enjoy the international recognition of both institutions and professionals.
 Our activity in this field focuses on holding wide-ranging retrospective exhibitions of the main protagonists of 20th century photography, as well as exhibitions of current and highly-acclaimed photographers.

 We dedicate an area of 4,500 m² to our exhibition halls in order to bring people of all ages closer to the arts.

-Our collections are the result of years of work, in which we have focused on work on paper.
+Our collections are the result of years of work in which we have directed our gaze onto artwork on paper.
 We are convinced that drawings capture the first and most sincere inspiration of an artist.
 In 2007, we incorporated photography into the collection, owing to its essential role as a language of the 20th century, and its unique ability to document and capture reality.
-The Fundación MAPFRE collections can be viewed via the website.
+The Fundación MAPFRE collections can be viewed on the website.

 Interested in dissemination

-It is our wish to disseminate and bring our activities closer to all the public.
-Hence, since 2004 the educational department has been offering a wide and varied program of activities based on the exhibition program, aimed at children and young people, both for school groups and families.
-We provide two permanent activities in our exhibitions: Workshop visits and dynamic visits.
+It is our wish to disseminate our activities and take them to the public in general.
+That is why, since 2004 the educational department has been offering a wide and varied program of activities based on the exhibition schedule, aimed at children and young people, both for school groups and families.
+We offer two permanent activities in our exhibitions: workshop visits and dynamic visits.

-Workshop-visits are focused on the analysis and study of 4 or 5 pieces of work.
-Talks and games facilitate comprehension and the critical analysis of art.
-After visiting the exhibition, a creative project is suggested to be done in the workshop.
+The workshop-visits focus on the analysis and study of 4 or 5 works, which through conversations and games facilitate an understanding and critical analysis of art.
+After visiting the exhibition, a creative project is suggested for the workshop.

-Dynamic visits to exhibitions encourage dialog with works of art, and provide tools for learning, raising interest and enjoyment of culture.
+Dynamic visits to exhibitions encourage dialog with works of art, and provide tools for learning, sparking interest and the enjoyment of culture.

 We also cater for groups with special needs

-Our educational department pays special attention to facilitate access and knowledge of our activities for people with special needs.
+Our educational department is particularly focused on facilitating access and visits, and carrying out activities for people with special needs.
 These inclusive and specifically designed activities are adapted to the public’s requirements.